trinitysuma/pcb-pendant/README.md

 You will need three drill bits: 1 V-bit, 1 0.8mm drill bit, and 1 1/8 in straight end bit.

 Once the milling is complete, sand down the tabs on your board to your desired shape.

+Be mindful of the milling depth!
+Some traces took a few attempts to create.

 ### Building the board
 Refer to the original KiCAD schematic and design to place your electrical components.